cran-task-views/Distributions/Distributions.md

   `r pkg("MultiRNG")`. `r pkg("compositions")`
   provides a random generator on the simplex.
 - *Spherical distributions and other:*
-  `r pkg("Directional")` provides many spherical distributions, see below.
+  `r pkg("Directional")` provides many spherical distributions, see below, and proposes various fitting methods.
   `r pkg("simdd")` provides a generator for the Fisher Bingham distribution on the unit sphere, the matrix Bingham distribution on a Grassmann manifold, the matrix Fisher distribution on SO(3), and the bivariate